Berserk (2016 TV series): Production

-Broadcast and release
+Broadcast and distribution

-The first 12-episode season premiered on 1 July 2016 on Wowow, and later on MBS's Animeism programming block, TBS, CBC, and BS-TBS.
+The first 12-episode season premiered on 1 July 2016 on Wowow, and one week later on MBS's Animeism programming block, TBS, CBC, and BS-TBS.
 The second season of the series began airing on April 7, 2017, with an hour-long two episode premiere.

-The series is being simulcast on Crunchyroll.
+The series is simulcast on Crunchyroll.
 Crunchyroll announced at the annual Anime Expo on 1 July 2016 that the company would be releasing the series with an English dub on Blu-ray and DVD.

 On March 17, 2017, IGN released a clip of the Berserk English dub and was announced that the series would be distributed by Funimation, but the series was dubbed by Bang Zoom!
 Entertainment.
 This marks the first time NYAV Post had no involvement in dubbing Berserk media since Sword of the Berserk.
 The first season was available on March 20 by Funimation.